 Some States have established marine protected areas also around underwater cultural properties (for example, Italy by decrees of 7 August 2002 established the two underwater parks of Gaiola, in the Gulf of Naples, and of Baia, in the Gulf of Pozzuoli), based on the relevant provisions of the UNESCO Convention on the Protection of Underwater Cultural heritage.
-The same approach could be used also in other areas located within the 'heritage rich' Adriatic and Ionian Seas, which are important for the in situ preservation of underwater cultural heritage.
+The same approach could be used also in other areas located within the d.

-d.
 Establishing a PSSA applicable to the entire Adriatic Sea, including the whole Otranto Channel area.
 An extremely important tool which may help in the achievement of the goals put forward by the 2030 Biodiversity Strategy and other global policy instrument is represented by the designation of the entire Adriatic Sea, including the wider Otranto Channel area, as a PSSA.
 Noteworthy is the fact that a PSSA can be used as a supplementary measure within an already established marine protected area or other effective area-based conservation measure (e.g., FRA).
 Alternatively, it can be proposed as a separate sectoral measure in relation to threats posed by international shipping, in parallel with the process of establishment of a (transboundary) marine protected area, including a SPAMI.
 The example of the Strait of Bonifacio, where all previously mentioned instruments - i.e., national marine protected areas both on the French and Italian side, NATURA 2000 sites, international marine park co-managed by an EGTC, a SPAMI and a PSSA - coexist over roughly the same area, is a clear example in this regard.